 Democrats took the first political stands for LGBT rights.
-Gay rights was added to the platform in at the 1980 Democratic National Convention.
+The party added gay rights to the platform at the 1980 Democratic National Convention.
 In 1992, Bill Clinton became the first candidate to include the word “gay” in a nationally televised speech.
 In 2009, Barack Obama became the first sitting president to acknowledge LGBTQ rights in a State of the Union address.

 2000, 2004, 2013, 2015

 First, Vermont became the first state to legalize civil unions for gay couples.
 Then in 2004, Massachusetts legalized full marriage rights for same-sex couples.
 In June 2013, the Supreme Court struck down the Defense of Marriage Act, and in June 2015, the same court declared marriage equality a Constitutional right.

 Some 20 years after their violent bias-motivated deaths, the Matthew Shepard & James Byrd Jr. Hate Crimes Prevention Act became law.

 The U.S. Senate voted to overturn “Don’t Ask, Don’t Tell” in December 2010, allowing gay people to serve openly in the military.
 President Obama officially revoked the statute in September 2011.
 In June 2015, sexual orienatation was added to the military’s non-discrimination plicy, and the next month, U.S. Defense Secretary Ashton Carter announced that the military would lift a ban that prevented transgender Americans from serving openly.
 In June 2020, the U.S. Supreme Court ruled that trans and gay employees could not be fired for their sexual orientation or gender identity.